lbraun/doc-api/source/includes/api/_dataset.md

 ```

 <aside class="notice">
-Remember — overwrite dataset is an authenticated endpoint!
+    This is an authenticated endpoint!
 </aside>

 ## Delete specific Data

-You can delete data in a dataset only if the dataset option overwrite (data_overwrite) is set to true.
+You can delete specific data if the overwrite dataset property has been set to true.

-Just send a DELETE request to the endpoint:

 ```shell
 curl -X DELETE https://api.resourcewatch.org/v1/dataset/:dataset_id/data/:data_id \